 “I Exercise in the Morning, Can I Do Intermittent Fasting?”

-In this article I hope to dispel some myths around post workout nutrition and give my top tips on how to incorporate Intermittent Fasting and the 2 Meal Day into your morning training routine.
+In this article, I hope to dispel some myths around post workout nutrition and give my top tips on how to incorporate Intermittent Fasting and the 2 Meal Day into your morning training routine.
 I often find myself having to clarify the truth behind a lot of Intermittent Fasting myths as so many are being pushed around all too often.
 These myths can have considerable effects on not only whether people choose to do Intermittent Fasting or not, but also whether they end up doing it safely!

 The Anabolic Window